 Another must-visit in Copenhagen for your culture fix is the inspired Ny Carlsberg Glyptotek art gallery, which holds canon artworks by worldwide greats, hosts great exhibitions (we saw Gaugin and right now there is Degas), and has a beautiful interior courtyard which is a little sanctuary of calm in the city.

-Beer lovers flock to Norrebro for the likes of Crate, which houses the feck-yes combination of beer and vinyl and also an outlet of the world-renowned Mikkeller bar (of which there was another close to the Annex Hotel which we also visited for a tipple).
+Beer lovers flock to Norrebro for amber delights like those they’ll find at Crate, which houses the feck-yes combination of beer and vinyl and also an outlet of the world-renowned Mikkeller bar (of which there was another close to the Annex Hotel which we also visited for a tipple).

 EAT: If you haven’t yet heard about GRØD, famed for its cult-status organic porridge, you haven’t done enough web browsing of the city.
 We arrived a little late in the day for porridge and the dinner menu was in action, so I had a cabbage and apple salad while Skymie the vego had “GRØDDELLER” which is fried risotto, also served with cabbage salad and sourdough bread.
 Both were delicious.